DataShades/ckanext-transmute/README.md

 # ckanext-transmute
-The extension helps to validate and converts a dataset based on a specific schema.
+This extension helps to validate and convert data based on a specific schema.

 ## Working with transmute

-`ckanext-transmute` provides an action `tsm_transmute` It helps us to transmute data with the provided convertion scheme.
-The action doesn't change the original data, but creates a new data dict.
-There are two mandatory arguments - `data` and `schema`. `data` is a data dict you have and `schema` helps you to validate/change data in it.
+`ckanext-transmute` provides an action `tsm_transmute`.
+It helps us to transmute data with the provided conversion scheme.
+The action doesn't change the original data but creates a new data dict.
+There are two mandatory arguments: `data` and `schema`. `data` is a data dict you have, and `schema` helps you to validate/change data in it.

-Example:
+### Example

 We have a data dict:

 ```
 {
             "title": "Test-dataset",